 In today's job market, more people are moving on from their employers than ever before.
 In fact, according to the U.S. Bureau of Labor Statistics, the quit rate for employees is 2.5 percent — down somewhat from the April high of 2.8 percent, which was the highest it’s been since the BLS began collecting that data.
 And although there are a number of reasons why anyone leaves an employer, employee salary almost always plays some part in the decision-making process.

-For workers, there's a clear advantage to leaving, since they gain, on average, a 10 to 20 percent raise in base salary with each new role — but 73 percent of the time they need to leave their current employer in order to capture that increased employee salary.
+For workers, there's a clear advantage to leaving, since they gain, on average, a 10 to 20 percent raise in base salary with each new role — but 73 percent of the time they need to leave their current employer to capture that increased employee salary.
 Such high employee turnover is acutely felt on the employer side as well, since the cost of voluntary turnover can become exorbitant depending on the seniority of the role that needs to be filled:

 150 percent of the worker's annual salary

 up to 400 percent of the worker's annual salary

-So what should your employee compensation program look like in order to keep employee retention high?
+So what should your employee compensation program look like to keep employee retention high?
 Let's dig in.

 make sure base salary is competitive